catharinusdijkstra/kaggle-template/README.md

 # Kaggle competition repository template

 ## To do
-After cloning this repository, please make sure to adjust _username_ and _key_ in the _kaggle.json_ file in the main directory to your own settings.
+After cloning this repository, please make sure to adjust the _username_ and _key_ in the _kaggle.json_ file in the main directory to your own settings.
 Do this before using this repository any further.
 See the [Kaggle API repository](https://github.com/Kaggle/kaggle-api#api-credentials) for details on how to obtain the _kaggle.json_ file and the _username_ and _key_ contained in it.

 required information that needs to go .